 For a better understanding of the meaning “open standard,” and how EtherNet/IP is structured, we need to review the (OSI) Reference Model.
 The International Standards Organization developed this model and it was adopted in 1983 as a common reference for the development of data communication standards.
 It does not attempt to define an implementation; but rather serves as a structural aide to understanding “what must be done” and “what goes where.”

-As can be seen in Table 1, below, in the traditional OSI model, as well as the simplified 5-layer TCP/IP standard (layers 5 & 6 suppressed); the functions of communication are divided into seven (or five) layers.
+As can be seen in Table 1, in the pdf, in the traditional OSI model, as well as the simplified 5-layer TCP/IP standard (layers 5 & 6 suppressed); the functions of communication are divided into seven (or five) layers.
 Every layer handles precisely defined tasks.
 For example; Layer 1 of this model is the physical layer and defines the physical transmission characteristics.
 The data link layer is the 2nd layer and defines the bus access protocol.
 Layer 7 is the application layer and defines the application functions.
 (This layer defines how device data will be interpreted.)

 By the OSI Model, we can infer that for two devices to be interoperable on the same network, they must have the same application-layer protocol.
 In the past, many network devices have used their own proprietary protocols, and this has hindered their interoperability.
 This further drove the need for adoption of an open network I/O solution; one that would allow devices from a variety of vendors to seamlessly work together.
-This drive for interoperability was a key reason for creating Ethernet/IP.
+This drive for interoperability was a key reason for creating EtherNet/IP.

 In the TCP/IP Standard Model, Ethernet handles the bottom two layers (1 & 2) of the seven-layer OSI stack; while TCP/IP handles the next two layers (3 & 4).
 The application layer lies above TCP, IP, and Ethernet, and is the layer of information that gives meaning to the transmitted data.